 The topic of termination for cause in physician employment agreements is obviously a delicate one.
 Employers have a legitimate desire to make sure they can terminate a physician’s employment agreement if the physician terms out to be a lousy physician, or if patient demand just doesn’t justify paying the physician any longer.

+A physician employment agreement should provide reasonable protection to both the physician and the employer if either party fails to live up to the bargain.
+The agreement should also provide reasonable ﬂexibility for both parties to get out of the deal, even if the other party didn’t do anything wrong – or “without cause” termination of physician employment agreements.
 In legal jargon, the phrase “for cause” refers to termination of a physician employment agreement because the other party breached it.
 A party can terminate the agreement for cause if the other party didn’t do what it was supposed to do, or did something it wasn’t supposed to do.
-A party can also terminate the agreement “without cause” (or “not for cause”) even though the other side didn’t do anything wrong..
+A party can also terminate the agreement “without cause” (or “not for cause”) even though the other side didn’t do anything wrong.